 - Harvard Medical School

-A new neck mass is a relatively common head and neck problem in patients presenting to the primary care clinician.
-There often are no associated symptoms, other than the recognition of a "new lump" noted incidentally on palpation while grooming, or noticed by another individual.
+A new neck mass is a relatively common head and neck problem in patients presenting to physicians.
+There often are no associated symptoms, other than the recognition of a "new lump" noted incidentally on palpation while grooming or noticed by another individual.

 Evaluation of the neck mass must be approached in a thorough and disciplined manner.
 The mass may be the only manifestation of a serious and potentially malignant pathology, especially in the adult population.

 The differential diagnosis in a patient presenting with a neck mass is often extensive and will vary with the age of the patient at presentation.
 A thorough history and physical examination are essential steps in the evaluation [1,2].
 This will narrow the diagnostic possibilities and help determine the appropriate next diagnostic steps, as outlined in an algorithm (algorithm 1).

 The diagnostic approach to evaluation of a neck mass will be reviewed here.
 The differential diagnosis is discussed separately.
 (See "Differential diagnosis of a neck mass".)